vassiliphilippov/erct-papers/_papers/08-iterbeke-2020-computer-assisted-financial-education-rct.md

   p:
     met: false
     explanation: >-
-      They do not provide concrete evidence that the study’s protocol was publicly pre-registered prior to data collection.
+      The authors do not provide clear evidence that the study’s protocol was publicly pre-registered **before** data collection.
     quote: >-
-      “This work is registered in the AEA RCT Registry ...
-We do not see the date or confirm it was done before data collection.” (front matter footnote)
+      "This work is registered in the AEA RCT Registry and the unique identifying number is AEARCTR-0004431."
+(Acknowledgments footnote)
     analysis: >-
-      Quotes:
-      1) “This work was supported by the Flemish Science Organisation [grant number S000617N].”
-(Acknowledgments)
-      2) “This work is registered in the AEA RCT Registry and the unique identifying number is AEARCTR-0004431.” (front matter or footnote in final version) *(Note: In the publicly available pre-print, the authors do not mention a pre-registration date or detailed protocol references.*)
-      3) “We designed the experiment by first stratifying schools... the randomization procedure is detailed in the main text.” (p.
-4)

-      Analysis:
-      (1) The P (Pre-Registered) criterion requires a formal public pre-registration of the study’s hypotheses, methods, and analyses prior to data collection.
-Some versions of the text mention that the study “is registered” in the AEA RCT Registry (AEARCTR-0004431).
-However, in the pre-proof or final text, we do not see specific references to the date of pre-registration relative to data collection.
-      (2) The paper does not show a link or confirm that the pre-registration was done before data were collected.
-It also does not show an explicit plan or mention deviations from that plan.
-      (3) Because no explicit statement in the journal pre-proof indicates that the protocol was publicly preregistered prior to recruitment and data collection (the timing is not shown), we must conclude that P is not fully met.
+      (1) P (Pre-registered) requires that the experimental design and analysis plan be registered in advance of the study and disclosed.
+The paper notes an AEA RCT Registry entry, but it does not specify the registration date or provide a link to a pre-analysis plan.
+      (2) Without a confirmed pre-study registration timestamp or detailed protocol, we cannot verify that the trial was registered before data collection began.
+      (3) As a result, the pre-registration criterion is not conclusively met in this study.
 ---